aa-wong/stitch/docs/pr-faq.md

 It escalates instead of guessing.
 Blocked agents publish a structured question ("Source B reports revenue in EUR, Source C in USD — which is canonical?") to a Redis stream.
 You get it in your terminal, as a desktop notification, or in Slack.
 Your answer is recorded into the pipeline definition, so the same question is never asked twice.

 **Q: Does my data leave my machine?**
 The orchestrator, Redis, sandboxes, and all extracted data are local.
-Model calls go to the LLM provider (the agents run on the OpenAI Codex harness), and traces go to W&B Weave.
+Model calls go to OpenAI through the Agents SDK, and traces go to W&B Weave.
 An optional `--remote` mode runs extractors in CoreWeave Sandboxes instead of locally — but that's your call, per run.

 **Q: What output formats are supported?**
 Markdown in v1 — both the signals report and the pipeline definition are human-readable markdown (with a machine-readable YAML companion).
 Parquet/SQL/warehouse targets are on the roadmap; markdown-first means humans and LLMs can both read everything Stitch produces.